 This is one of my favorite thrifting tips.
 I carry a lightweight tape measure in my bag at all times.
 This inexpensive set is my favorite, and I can measure home decor pieces and even clothing.
 I also make sure I have bungee cords in my car.

 I hate even to type this, but it’s true.
 I find some AMAZING pieces at the thrift stores in upscale neighborhoods.
-Same with suburbs with older populations, and they tend to have more furniture pieces.
+It is the same with suburbs with older populations, as they tend to have more furniture pieces.

 One of my best tricks for reducing clutter is to grab a box of donations when I go thrifting.
 One person’s trash is another treasure.

 You will be touching dozens of items.
-I always carry baby wipes and hand sanitizer with me but I find them useful while thrifting.
+I always carry baby wipes and hand sanitizer with me, but I find them especially useful while thrifting.